arnicas/interactive-vis-course/Week12/README.md

 * http://mfviz.com/scrollytelling/#/
 * His code: https://github.com/mkfreeman/scrolling (I saved a copy as mfreeman_scroller.js in our js dir)

+Truth: I spent a lot of time trying to adapt 2 graphs to these techniques in both the Bloomberg framework in graph-tools.io and Jim's.
+My code was a mess and not worth sharing yet.

+The example for the homework is much simpler, a combo using Mike Freeman's modified version of Jim's scroller:

+* scroller_template.html:
+* requires js/line_chart.js
+* js/scroller_settings.js
+* js/mfreeman_scroller.js
+* line.css

 Another case by Tony Hschu: